 - 1. The degree of Ph.D. is granted only for original research or higher study the result of which is presented in a specially composed thesis or as a portfolio of published work.
 The original research or higher study must be carried out on a topic approved by the Head of School who shall appoint a supervisor.
-The thesis or portfolio shall constitute a significant and original contribution to knowledge or understanding consistent with what may reasonably be expected of a diligent student after three years of full-time study.
-It should be clearly written, well argued and should indicate a satisfactory knowledge of the field of study.
-It should contain material worthy of publication in some form. - 2.
+The thesis or portfolio shall constitute a significant and original contribution to knowledge.
+It shall be clearly written, well argued and shall indicate a satisfactory knowledge of the field of study. - 2.
 All research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for Supervisors and Students in Taught and Research Postgraduate Programmes. - 3.
 The work of all Ph.D. students will be reviewed annually prior to the submission of the thesis and the results reported to the Dean of Faculty.
 The first annual review, which will be conducted by the Head of School and which will normally occur at the end of the first year of study after registration as a general research student, will recommend either continuance of registration as a Ph.D. student or transfer of registration to that of an M.Phil. student.
 The second annual review will take place by the end of the second year of study.
 An important part of this review is to produce an agreed timetable for submission of the thesis.